Points of Pride

 A wirelessly connected 154-acre campus offering 552 access points.

 Home to the only research facility in North America dedicated solely to the study of the life of Beethoven.
-The Ira F. Brilliant Center for Beethoven Studies has the largest collection of Beethoven material outside of Germany, including a lock of the great composer's hair and fragments of his skull.
+The Ira F. Brilliant Center for Beethoven Studies has the largest collection of Beethoven material outside of Germany, including a lock of the great composer's hair.

 Ranked among the top 200 universities in the nation for total research spending.
 (National Science Foundation)